 Available for spans in dashboards and notebooks.
 Multiple queries aren’t supported.

 Displays a map showing services (and optionally operations) dependent on the queried data.
-You can query on services, operations, and other attributes.Dependency map Learn more about dependency maps.
+You can query on services, operations, and other attributes.Map shows services as circles connected by lines.
+The map visualizes error percentages, latency, and traffic with colors, halos, and gray shading.
+Learn more about dependency maps.

 Heatmap